Fall into Fantasy 2019 Anthology

 Dark Drabbles #5: “Unravel”

 My “drabble” or exactly 100 word short tale “Death Visits Mexico” was just accepted for publication by Black Hare Press.
 The theme for the “Unravel” anthology was dark, criminal mysteries, and so I took a tale I’d crafted a few years back and re-edited it to meet the publishing requirements.
 It’s historical fiction set in 1947 where Jewish private detective Moshe Katz is about to deliver justice to a war criminal in a particularly dramatic way.
-Look for the print and digital copies on or about September 17th, 2019.
-Here’s more.
+Look for the print and digital copies on or about October 25, 2019.
+Here’s more and more.